ecolab-web3/csa-rwa-solidity/README.md

 ___

 ## Live Demo & dApps

+### Frontend dApp
+-   **Wallet Integration:** Connects seamlessly to browser wallets like MetaMask.
+-   **Auto-Connection & Network Validation:** Remembers connected wallets and verifies the correct network.
+-   **Dynamic Season Display:** Robustly fetches and displays all available seasons from the contract.
+-   **Multi-language Support:** Available in both English and Portuguese.

+### Smart Contract
+-   **Season Management:** Owner can create new harvest seasons with specific names, prices, and member capacity.
+-   **NFT Membership:** Users can purchase a membership (`buyMembership()`), which mints an ERC721 NFT to their wallet.
+-   **Weekly Redemption:** NFT owners can redeem their weekly product box, with the contract enforcing one redemption per week per share.
+-   **Standards-Based:** Built on OpenZeppelin's `ERC721Enumerable` and `Ownable` contracts.

 You can interact with the live version of this project using the dApp prototypes below.
 Please make sure your wallet (e.g., MetaMask) is connected to the **Avalanche Fuji Testnet**.